 A visit to Lake Michigan should be on every itinerary for folks visiting Chicago, even in the non summer months.

-There is a 20 mile path that runs along the lakefront, pretty much from one end of the city to the other, utilized by bicyclists, walkers, joggers, in line skaters, people walking their dogs.
-There are several areas that get very congested so my favorite stretch for biking starts at McCormick Place and heads south down to the South Shore Cultural Center.
+There is a 18 mile path that runs along the lakefront, from Hollywood to 71st Street, it's not the whole length of the city but it covers a really good portion of the lakefront.
+It's utilized by bicyclists, walkers, joggers, in line skaters, people walking their dogs.
+There are several areas that get very congested so my favorite stretch for biking starts at McCormick Place and heads south down to the South Shore Cultural Center where it ends.

-The most heavily congested area of the trail is around Oak Street beach and North Avenue beach, north or south of there is much less crowded and easier to actually ride your bicycle.
-You will also find quite a few people around the museum campus area so it's always a good idea to slow it down so you don't flatten an unsuspecting tourist.
+The most heavily congested area of the trail is from Navy Pier north to North Avenue beach, north or south of there is much less crowded and easier to actually ride your bicycle.
+You will also find quite a few people between Navy Pier and the museum campus area so it's always a good idea to slow it down so you don't flatten an unsuspecting tourist, especially near the museums (Shedd, Adler and Field).
 In the downtown area there are separate trails for bikers and pedestrians but over the years the markings have worn off the sidewalk and the only people who know that are the locals that have been using it for years.